-- Simple facials/massage under the supervision of a beauty therapist.
+- Simple facials and massage (under supervision of a beauty therapist)

-In Australia, beauty therapists include anybody who is qualified with a Certificate IV or a Diploma of Beauty Therapy.
-The services they can provide differ depending on their level of qualification.
+In Australia, beauty therapists include anybody qualified with a Certificate IV or a Diploma of Beauty Therapy.
+The services they can provide depend on their level of qualification.

-- Equivalent to an esthetician in the US, or aesthetician in the UK
+- The Australian equivalent to an esthetician in the US or aesthetician in the UK

 - Trained in basic cosmetic chemistry